 The first sign you will notice from periodontitis is a large amount of plaque build-up.
-It starts with a sticky film which is made of bacteria.
-This plaque build-up can end up in calculus (calcified plaque overtime) and if care & attention is not given to it- it may advance to periodontitis.
+It starts with a sticky film that is made of bacteria.
+This plaque build-up can end up in calculus (calcified plaque over time) and if care & attention is not given to it- it may advance to periodontitis.

 The plague starts when the bacteria in the mouth form a reaction with sugar and starches in your mouth.
 This can be avoided by making sure you brush your teeth at least twice in a day and flossing once on a day this can help to remove plague but they reform quickly.